MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sap-bw/navigate-query-objects.md

 The flattened data set is aggregated in SAP BW at the level of the selected characteristics and properties.

-Even with these improvements, the resulting dataset can become very large and time-consuming to process.
+Even with these improvements, the resulting data set can become very large and time-consuming to process.

 **Performance recommendation**

 Only include the characteristics and properties that you ultimately need.
 Aim for higher levels of aggregation, that is, do you need Material-level details in your report, or is MaterialGroup-level enough?
 What hierarchy levels are required in Power BI?
-Try to create smaller datasets, with higher levels of aggregation, or multiple smaller datasets, that can be joined together later.
+Try to create smaller semantic models, with higher levels of aggregation, or multiple smaller semantic models, that can be joined together later.

 ## Query parameters